-The course introduces the use of bioinformatics tools, including analysis of protein sequences, retrieval of information from databases, pair wise and multiple sequence alignments, phylogenetic trees, visualisation and analysis of protein structures.
-Elements of molecular modelling and systems biology are also discussed.
+The course provides an introduction to the use of bioinformatics tools, including analysis of protein sequences,retrieval of information from databases, pairwise and multiple sequence alignments, phylogenetic trees, visualization and analysis of protein structures, as well as an introduction to the use of Python and Unix for bioinformatics analyses.
 The theoretical basis for selected methods, such as dynamic programming, is studied in detail.
-The course is based on a lecture series, exercises and hands-on tutorials.
+The course consists of lectures, exercises and a PC lab.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence:

 - The student can explain which type of data is available from the most common protein sequence and structure databases (UniProt, GenBank, Protein Data Bank, CATH).